kintsugi-computer/kobo-qt5-platform/README.md

 # Kobo QT5 Platform Plugin

-Andreas Schaarschmidt's Qt5 platform plugin packaged into an APK for an Alpine chroot on Kobo eReaders.
+Rain92's Qt5 platform plugin packaged into an APK for an Alpine chroot on Kobo eReaders.

+Note: Although this compiles and the plugin is loaded, this is not operational.
+It blanks the screen immediately.

 ## Description